Nihil-1/FF8ModdingWiki/FF8/TechnicalReference/Battle/BattleStructure.md

 An important note: If you put an enemy that "summons" another one (Ultimecia summoning Griever, Sphinxara summoning jelleye...) it will summon the enemy from certain slot.
 This means that if you put that enemy in another battle, it will still summon that slot, because (I think) that summoning is scripted in its AI (in c9m???.dat)

-## On going note

-So for the enemy level (last 8 byte), what I have found:
-252: Full random level
-255: Some randomness (either at min or at max) (final_level = partyAverageLevel +- partyAverageLevel/5)

 ## Battle flag 1

 | Flag Value | Description         |